Cauliflower and White Bean Soup with Yuzu

 You’ll find a small collection of those bowls gathered under soup here, the sort you make on repeat, one’s that fit into the middle of the week, and the soup recipes that don’t need an occasion to feel right.

-A silky cauliflower and white bean soup finished with bright yuzu, bringing citrus freshness to a creamy, comforting bowl.
+A silky cauliflower and white bean soup finished with bright yuzu, bringing clean citrus lift to a creamy, comforting bowl.

 Ingredients